QuiltMC/developer-wiki/wiki/configuration/getting-started/en.md

 ```

 Now that big line in the middle may seem intimidating, but we're going to break it down.
 - First, `public static final` means that the value never changes (though data *stored* in the config can), and `instance` is a fancy programmer word that just means it's an object of a class.
+We create the object in this way since it's the only instance of the config we'll ever be making.
 - Second, we're calling the method `QuiltConfig.create(String family, String id, Class<C> configCreatorClass)`.
 As you can see, it takes three parameters:
   - The string `family`, which indicates the directory that your config file will be stored in, relative to the global config directory (usually `<your instance directory>/config`).
 We're using our mod ID as the directory, and that's the best practice.
   - A second string, `id`, which will be the name of the configuration file (before the file extension is added, which changes depending on the format you choose).
 Here we use our mod ID once again, but if you have a complicated config with multiple files you'll want to use a different name.